mikeybob/statusbot-plugin/README.md

 `!setstatus <status message to display>`

 ## Requirements
-Requirement; the account hosting the bot must have admin rights in Synapse
+Requirement: The account hosting the bot must have admin rights in Synapse